ethereum-optimism/optimism/.gitbook/contents/developer/features/custom-fee-token.md

 ## Overview

 Custom gas token allows for an L1-native ERC20 token to collateralize and act as the gas token on L2.
-This implementation is based on [Optimism's Custom Fee Token](https://specs.optimism.io/protocol/granite/custom-gas-token.html) and enhances its functionality by enabling the bridging of L1 native tokens to L2 as ERC20 tokens.
+This implementation is based on [Optimism's Custom Fee Token](https://specs.optimism.io/protocol/granite/custom-gas-token.html) and enhances its functionality by enabling the bridging of the L1 native token to L2 (ETH) as an ERC20 token.

 **The codebase is located in the [custom-fee-token](https://github.com/bobanetwork/boba/tree/custom-fee-token) branch.** **The smart contract is UNDER audit.
 Please use it with caution.**

+## Native Gas Tokens

+By default, L2 OP Stack chains allow users to deposit ETH from L1 into the L2 chain, where it becomes the native L2 token used to pay for gas fees.
+However, chain operators wanted the ability to configure the stack to use a custom token for gas payments instead of ETH.

+With custom gas tokens, chain operators can now specify an L1 ERC-20 token address when deploying their L2 chain contracts.
+When this L1 ERC-20 token is deposited, it becomes the native gas token on the L2, usable for gas fees.

+### ETH Support

+Our codebase allows you to configure ETH as an ERC-20 token on L2, enabling users to bridge ETH between L1 and L2.
+This feature is not supported by the standard OP Stack.

 ## Configuring the Gas Paying Token and L2 ETH Token